-Company may suspend this Agreement without prior notice (a) if Advertiser fails to pay Fees invoiced by Company within twenty-four hours of winning an auction or any missed payment due date; or (b) upon Company’s reasonable belief that Advertiser has breached any of its representations, warranties or covenants in Section 8.
+Company may suspend this Agreement without prior notice (a) if Advertiser fails to pay Fees invoiced by Company within 30 days of winning a Bid or any missed payment due date; or (b) upon Company’s reasonable belief that Advertiser has breached any of its representations, warranties or covenants in Section 8.

 7.3 Termination By Company.

 Company may terminate this Agreement (a) in the event of Advertiser’s material breach of this Agreement or Advertiser’s insolvency upon forty-eight (48) hours’ notice to Advertiser if such breach or insolvency remains uncured after the expiration of such forty-eight (48) hours’ notice period; (b) for convenience, on thirty (30) days’ prior written notice to Advertiser; or (c) immediately upon Company’s notice to Advertiser of Company’s reasonable determination that Advertiser is likely cause injury to Company or otherwise reflect unfavorably on the reputation of Company.
 If this Agreement is terminated by Company due to Advertiser’s breach, Advertiser is required to pay Company all Fees due under this Agreement within ten (10) days of the effective date of such termination.

 Advertiser may terminate this Agreement in the event of Company’s material breach of this Agreement or Company’s insolvency, upon twenty-four (24) hours’ notice to Company if such breach or insolvency remains uncured after the expiration of such twenty-four (24) hours.

 Sections 1, 3.3, 3.4, and 5 through 14 shall survive termination or expiration of this Agreement for any reason.

 7.6 Cancellation of Orders.